Karbonaut is a Finnish carbon offset broker. Our mission is to offer an effective and simple way to offset your carbon footprint.

-The idea behind Karbonautti micro compensations is to help web shoppers compensate the carbon footprint of a commodity at the exact moment they are purchasing it.
+The idea behind Karbonautti micro compensations is to help consumers compensate the carbon footprint of a commodity at the exact moment they are purchasing it.
 Until now it has been too complicated.
-For example, Lisa buys a new skirt from a web shop and would like to compensate the CO2 footprint.
+For example, Lisa buys a new shirt from a webshop and would like to compensate the CO2 footprint of the shirt.
 First Lisa would need to somehow calculate the footprint of that skirt and then find a reliable compensation platform, fill her payment details and then pay an amount that is in many cases measured in cents.
 For obvious reasons this rarely happens.

 Producing fashion and apparel has a carbon footprint that consists of various sources, like cultivation, harvesting, chemical processes, dyeing, cutting, logistics and so on.
 Producing 1 kg of fabric typically produces 10–100 kg of CO2.
 Different alternatives include natural and synthetic fibres as well as recycled and organic opotions.
 Even though the carbon footprint of a piece of apparel is relatively small, the amount of purchases is not – there are around 10 billion fashion webshop checkouts a year.
 Compensating even a small fraction of them will make a big impact for the fight against climate change.

 So, how is the compensation calculation done?
 There are some secret ingredients, but the principle is this: